Sanidhyafeaturist/Sanidhyafeaturist/README.md

 ---

-## 📢 Let's Connect
+## 📢 Connect with Me

-Feel free to connect with me on my other platforms (Coming soon).
+Feel free to connect with me on other platforms (details coming soon).

 Thank you for visiting my GitHub profile.
-Looking forward to connecting with you!
+I look forward to connecting with you!

+---

 _Sanidhyafeaturist_
-Programming Enthusiast
+**Programming Enthusiast**

 ![Profile Image](https://github.com/Sanidhyafeaturist/Sanidhyafeaturist/assets/141141037/25925c65-8024-486e-9fbc-d1b3f81ecfa1)